e-Sharp/cpp_primitive_recursive_functions/README.md

 See more examples in below.

-## Adaptating this for your own needs
+## Adaptating this to your own needs

 You can, according to the MIT licence, do almost whatever you want with this library.
 For example you might want to adapt it to your own conventions - naming, parameter order - or to provide additional facilities.